uboslinux/ubos-website/content/docs/developers/setup/parallels.md

 1. Double-click the VM icon.
 This will unpack the file into the format that Parallels needs to run it.

+1. Right-click the VM icon and select "Configure ...".
+Make adjustments as needed for your situation, such as how many CPUs the VM may use on your host, and how much memory.

 1. Start the VM.

+1. If the VM doesn't open a window on its own, double-click the VM icon.

 1. Logon as `ubosdev`, there is no password. `root` does not have a password either: we assume that's safe enough on your computer.
 If you don't think so, set one :-)